·10 min read

 </dependencies>

-While adding these dependencies, be sure that all Spark related dependencies have the same version on their artifactId to prevent any possible error which may occurs.
+While adding these dependencies, be sure that all Spark related dependencies have the same version on their artifactId to prevent any possible error which may occur.
 In our case, the version is 2.11.

 • Spark Streaming